aryapauskar/11th-cs-project/README.md

 10. Program to Print Numbers in a Range Without using Loops
 11. Program to Print the Natural Numbers Summation Pattern
 12. Program to check if two numbers are amicable numbers
+13. Program to accept three distinct digits and print all possible combinations from the digits.

 ## How to Use 🛠️